How Insulation Saves You Money

 IRA Tax Credits and Utility Rebates

-The Inflation Reduction Act (2022) provides a 30% federal tax credit, up to $1,200 per year, for insulation and air sealing improvements.
-This credit resets annually, so if your project cost exceeds $4,000, you can spread purchases across two tax years to maximize the credit.
-Many state and utility rebate programs stack on top of the federal credit, further reducing out-of-pocket costs.
-The ENERGY STAR rebate finder at energystar.gov can show you what's available in your area.
+The Inflation Reduction Act (2022) used to provide a 30% federal tax credit, up to $1,200 per year, for insulation and air sealing improvements.
+This credit expired December 31, 2025, terminated by the One Big Beautiful Bill Act — it does not apply to 2026 projects.
+Many state and utility rebate programs are unaffected by this change and may still reduce out-of-pocket costs.
+The ENERGY STAR rebate finder at energystar.gov and dsireusa.org can show you what's available in your area.